TakyiuLo/backend-graphql-psql/README.md

 4. Next, we'll set up the service.
 When you did the Prisma Server, Prisma auto setup their layer.
 Click new service and copy the prisma login command and run it in your terminal.
 5. Now, in you .env file change PRISMA_URL from http://localhost:4742 to your heroku domain like this: `https://<app-name>.herokuapp.com/<service-name>/<stage>`. `<stage>` could be `production` or `development`.
 You don't have to give it a name or stage, but it will set it to `default` by default
 6. Now since command `prisma deploy` required a .env file, run `prisma deploy --env-file .env`.
 This is going to upload the generated schema to your server.
 7. Setup a `PRISMA_SECRET` on Heroku, and restart Heroku.
 You should test your playground on Heroku.
-Whe
+When you go to your prisma endpoint playground, any unauthorized request should say something like "Your token is invalid."
 8. Now setup you backend application like you would normally would.
-Set up `PRISMA_URL`, `SECRET_KEY`, `CLIENT_ORIGIN` environemnt variables, and push to heroku.
+Set up `PRISMA_URL`, `PRISMA_SECRET`, `SECRET_KEY`, `CLIENT_ORIGIN` environemnt variables, and push to heroku.
 9. If you need Apollo Engine too, turn on introspection, and engine in server.js.
 Then paste you Apollo API in .env as `ENGINE_API_KEY` and your heroku config var.
-Then run `npx apollo service:push --endpoint=<your-heroku-graphql-endpoint>`
+Then run `npx apollo service:push --endpoint=<your-heroku-graphql-endpoint>`.
+10. So in total you should have 5 or 4 environment variables on your app heroku, and another 5 environment variables on Prisma heroku.
+(Deploy Prisma should auto set 4 environment variables to heroku)
-10. (OH BTW don't forget to remove/comment users query resolver on production)!!!
+11. (OH BTW don't forget to remove/comment users query resolver on production)!!!
-11. Have fun!!!
+12. Have fun!!!